 Prior to opening your pull request, you might want to update your branch a final time, so it can immediately be merged into the master branch of upstream.

-# Fetch upstream master and merge with your repo's master branch git fetch upstream git checkout master git merge upstream/master # If there were any new commits, rebase your development branch git checkout newfeature git rebase master
+# Fetch upstream master and merge with your repo's master branch git fetch upstream git checkout master git merge upstream/master # If there were any new commits, rebase your master branch git checkout newfeature git rebase master

 Make sure to check if your branch is up to date with the